 The center also serves the University's academic community by allowing faculty members to conduct research.
 The research is more observational than intrusive in nature and usually focuses on the thinking processes of children.
 Moreover, this research is interdisciplinary in nature and involves various University departments and research projects.
 Furthermore, the Center also serves as a pre-internship site for its University students as well as students within its region.
 During summer, UNF Preschool continues to focus on the academic enrichment of children alongside an array of fun filled experiences such as water play days, picnics, on campus fieldtrips to TV station, kitchen at the Café and library and mud day.
 During summer UNF Preschool also rents out space to MOCA Summer camp for children over the age of 6, with before and after care available through the center.
 Please visit MOCA website for more information regarding their enrollment.

-The mission of UNF Preschool and Child Development Research Center is to provide high-quality school readiness and development programs for the children of UNF students, faculty, staff and the general public.
+The mission of UNF Preschool is to provide high-quality school readiness and development programs for the children of UNF students, faculty, staff and the general public.

 Purpose of the Department